OverlyDevoted/crypto_exchange/README.md

    so data points that date behind the time range have to be excluded from the data array

- - Front-end vite build errors.
+ - Front-end vite build errors [*Fixed post deadline*].
 Some Node.js modules imported from the CCXT library don't get built for the front-end application.
 Bandage solution would be to move the CCXT library to the existing back-end or build another back-end solely for handling cryptocurrency data.